sinelaw/sinelaw.github.io/blog/md/infernu.md

 I never documented the type system in a clear and concise way, so I decided to give it a shot.

+Infernu is unique in that a legal program is **valid JavaScript** without any transpilation needed.
+The type checker inferred types and checked them without any annotations or special syntax.
+I did plan to add type annotations via comments for readability and limiting polymorphism when desired, but I don't think I ever got to that.

 ## Introduction

 Infernu employs a polymorphic, structural type system based on HMF (Hindley-Milner with first-class polymorphism) [Leijen 2008], extended with row-polymorphism for structural typing, simple type classes, and equi-recursive types.
 The system is designed to statically type check a subset of JavaScript without requiring explicit type annotations.